WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

    1. If `"name"`'s Metadata field ({{section-name-registry}}) is "No", continue to the next triple.
    1. If `"name"` is in `ignoredSections`, continue to the next triple.
    1. Seek to offset `offset` in `stream`.
-If this fails, return an error with `fallbackUrl`.
+If this fails, return a "format error" with `fallbackUrl`.
    1. Let `sectionContents` be the result of reading `length` bytes from `stream`.
-If `sectionContents` is an error, return that error with `fallbackUrl`.
+If `sectionContents` is an error, return a "format error" with `fallbackUrl`.
    1. Follow `"name"`'s specification from `knownSections` to process the section, passing `sectionContents`, `stream`, `sectionOffsets`, and `metadata`.
-If this returns an error, return it with `fallbackUrl`.
+If this returns an error, return a "format error" with `fallbackUrl`.

-1. If `metadata` doesn't have entries with keys "primaryUrl", "requests" and "manifest", return an error with `fallbackUrl`.
+1. If `metadata` doesn't have entries with keys "primaryUrl", "requests" and "manifest", return a "format error" with `fallbackUrl`.

 1. Return `metadata`.